majkinetor/mm-docs-template/source/docs/demo.md

 The root directory for your included files is in `docs_dir`.

+You can also include [parts of the file](https://mkdocs-macros-plugin.readthedocs.io/en/latest/tips/#i-would-like-to-include-a-text-file-from-line-a-to-line-b).

 ## Environment variables

 Environment variables can be used inside of configuration file `mkdocs.yaml`.